-- [2.8.23.1.
-During the transition phase, Tto visually emphasize and escalate the optical warning symbol, a yellow steering control with moving hands shall be used during the transition phase.
-Additionally, the optical signal shall be accompanied by the blinking/flashing of the dedicated colour displayed on the steering control (only slow blinking/flashing so as not to upset the driver). - 2.8.32.2.
-With the start of the minimum risk manoeuvremanoeuvre, the given signal shall change its characteristics to a red flashing steering control with moving hands to emphasize the urgency of an action through by-the driver.]
+- [2.8.23] 1.
+During the transition phase, in order to emphasize the urgency for the driver to take over manual control of the vehicle.
+To visually emphasize and escalate the optical warning symbol a yellow steering control with moving hands shall be used during the transition phase. the optical signal for system status display (as described in paragraph 2.8.2.2.) shall be accompanied e.g. by blinking/flashing of the dedicated colour displayed on the steering control (only slow blinking/flashing so as not to upset the driver). - 2.8.32.2.
+With the start of the minimum risk manoeuvremanoeuvre, the given signal shall change its characteristics to a red flashing steering control with moving hands to emphasize the urgency of an action through by the driver, e.g. by red flashing of the steering control and moving hands of the pictorial information.]